-Expression of Interest to Provide Professional Engineering Services for Total Maximum Daily Loads in the Cacapon River Watershed
+Expression of Interest to Provide Professional Engineering Services for Total Maximum Daily Loads in Selected Elk River Watershed and Eastern Panhandle Area Streams

 III.C.
 WATER QUALITY MODEL EXPERIENCE

 Since its inception, Tetra Tech has developed and applied models to support informed environmental decision-making.
 We have focused on performing studies and implementing solutions that use the watershed as an analytical framework and are designed in close coordination with the client and appropriate stakeholder groups.
 By developing and applying modeling and analysis tools, we provide constructive and practical solutions to all types of water management issues.
 Tetra Tech has significant experience developing and applying linked modeling systems for the express purpose of TMDL development and implementation as well as watershed and water quality management, stormwater management, and source water protection.
 Although our experience with detailed modeling is unique, we promote the use of simple yet scientifically defensible methods to respond cost-effectively to the needs for watershed, water quality and water resources management, while providing easy-to-understand analyses to promote stakeholder and public involvement and acceptance.